coleifer/peewee/docs/peewee/database.rst

         username = CharField()
         # etc, etc

-Error 2006: MySQL server has gone away
-^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This particular error can occur when MySQL kills an idle database connection.
-This typically happens with web apps that do not explicitly manage database connections.
-What happens is your application starts, a connection is opened to handle the first query that executes, and, since that connection is never closed, it remains open, waiting for more queries.

-To fix this, make sure you are explicitly connecting to the database when you need to execute queries, and close your connection when you are done.
-In a web-application, this typically means you will open a connection when a request comes in, and close the connection when you return a response.

-See the :ref:`adding_request_hooks` for more information.

-If you would like to automatically reconnect and retry queries that fail due to an ``OperationalError``, peewee provides a :py:class:`Database` mixin :py:class:`RetryOperationalError` that will handle reconnecting and retrying the query automatically.
-For more information see :ref:`automatic-reconnect`.

 Connecting using a Database URL
 -------------------------------

 The playhouse module :ref:`db_url` provides a helper :py:func:`connect` function that accepts a database URL and returns a :py:class:`Database` instance.

 Example code: